 Clinical Curriculum

 The primary care clinical rotations are designed to provide instruction and experience in caring for patients in a way that enables students to integrate the knowledge, skills, behaviors, and attitudes they learned in the program's didactic phase.
-Clinical training is provided at University of Iowa Hospitals & Clinics, the VA Iowa City Health Care, the VA Central Iowa Health Care System and Broadlawns Medical Center in Des Moines, and other affiliated hospitals throughout Iowa.
+Clinical training is provided at University of Iowa Health Care, the VA Iowa City Health Care, the VA Central Iowa Health Care System, Broadlawns Medical Center in Des Moines, and other affiliated hospitals throughout Iowa.
 In elective rotations, students gain additional clinical experience through placement with selected preceptors involved in office-based practices, typically in medically underserved rural areas.

 Students also complete a master's degree project as part of the clinical curriculum.